Sixers go center again in 2nd round, draft Johni Broome

 Wawa Welcome America newsletter: your guide to 16 days of free events celebrating freedom and liberty.

 Compared to Bona as a prospect, Broome is far more advanced offensively and far less athletic.
-He did not have strong results at the NBA draft combine’s athletic testing, including the second-worst maximum vertical leap (28.0 inches) and fourth-worst shuttle run time (3.23 seconds).
+He did not have good results in the NBA draft combine’s athletic testing, including the second-worst maximum vertical leap (28.0 inches) and fourth-worst shuttle run time (3.23 seconds).
 Broome is also smaller than the average center at 6-foot-9.25 inches without shoes and 249 pounds.

 At 22 years old, Broome is a mature, battle-tested prospect following two college seasons at Morehead State and three at Auburn.
-He possesses a variety of offensive skills and shot three-pointers regularly the last two seasons.
+He possesses a variety of offensive skills — passing, finishing, rebounding — and shot three-pointers regularly the last two seasons.
 Broome was much better inside the arc (35.4 percent on long-range shots in the 2023-24 season, 27.8 percent in ’24-25), but he’s at least willing to fire.

 Philadelphia 76ers